 “Becoming embedded in the team during my BRC placement allowed me to gain great insight into research.
 I found talking to staff about their experiences in research and attending courses provided by the university very useful.
 I thoroughly enjoyed completing a research project which enabled me to gain further skills and obtain knowledge in this environment.”
 Fiona, placement student

 “I feel the experience has increased my confidence surrounding the entire research process.
 I’ve had an excellent time being able to hone in on some existing skills relevant to research like critical appraisal.
 It’s also been a brilliant opportunity to learn new skills like data analysis methods too!”
 Brendan, placement student

 Themed Discussion and Networking Events

-- Raise awareness of the research across the BRC and build a sense of identity to ensure a collaborative and innovative partnership.
+- Raise awareness of the research across the BRC and build a sense of identity to ensure a collaborative and innovative partnership

 A 3 year full time award that supports individuals to undertake a PhD in an area of NIHR research.
 Can be taken part or full-time, and include up to 20% clinical time.

 A 2-5 year fellowship for those post-doctoral level and is aimed at several specific points of a researcher’s career development.